swiftlang/swift-format/README.md

 ### Configuring the Command Line Tool

-For any source file being checked or formatted, `swift-format` looks for a JSON-formatted file named `.swift-format-ignore` in the same directory.
+For any source file being checked or formatted, `swift-format` looks for configuration files in the same directory, and parent directories.

-The presence of this file will disable all formatting and linting.
+If it finds a file named `.swift-format-ignore`, it will disable all formatting and linting.
-The contents of `.swift-format-ignore`  are ignored - it can be an empty file.

-If the file is not found, then it looks in the same directory for a file called `.swift-format`.
-If one is found, then that file is loaded to determine the tool's configuration.
+If it finds a JSON-formatted file called `.swift-format`, then that file is loaded to determine the tool's configuration.

-If neither configuration file is found, the search for files continues in the parent directory, and so on.

 If no configuration file is found at any level, a default configuration is used.
 The settings in the default configuration can be viewed by